- Commitment to interviews

 If possible, let the interviewer of the other group interview know before their session begins that, due to a conflict, you can’t attend their group session, but you’ll be attending the individual interview later.

-If you’re unable to inform the other employer, fill out an Interview Conflict Form.
+If you’re unable to inform the other employer, use the 'Send a Message' button in WaterlooWorks to send an interview conflict message.

-Once a job match appears for you in JobMine, don’t attend any additional interviews (including those on the same day as your job match).
+Once a job match appears for you in WaterlooWorks, don’t attend any additional interviews (including those on the same day as your job match).

 Where possible, alternate candidates will be contacted to take your place.
 Co-operative Education staff will inform interviewers that you’re no longer available.